Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

    :alt:     Loopback video call with filtering media pipeline

 This is a web application, and therefore it follows a client-server architecture.
-In the client-side, the logic is implemented in **JavaScript**.
+At the client-side, the logic is implemented in **JavaScript**.
-In the server-side we use the **Kurento Java Client** in order to reach the **Kurento Server**.
+At the server-side we use a Java EE application server consuming the **Kurento Java Client** API to control **Kurento Media Server** capabilities.
 All in all, the high level architecture of this demo is three-tier.
-To communicate these entities two WebSockets are used.
-First, a WebSocket is created between client and server-side to implement a custom signaling protocol.
-Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Server.
-This communication is implemented by the **Kurento Protocol**.
-For further information, please see this :doc:`page <../../mastering/kurento_protocol>` of the documentation.
+To communicate these entities, two WebSockets are used.
+First, a WebSocket is created between client and application server to implement a custom signaling protocol.
+Second, another WebSocket is used to perform the communication between the Kurento Java Client and the Kurento Media Server.
+This communication takes place using the **Kurento Protocol**.
+For further information on it, please see this :doc:`page <../../mastering/kurento_protocol>` of the documentation.

 .. figure:: ../../images/websocket.png